leukosaima/agh-ha/WARP.md

 ## Repository Overview

-This is a .NET 9 application that provides high availability for AdGuard Home DNS rewrites by monitoring services via ping or Gatus webhooks and automatically managing DNS entries.
+This is a .NET 9 application that provides high availability for AdGuard Home DNS rewrites by monitoring services via ping or Gatus API polling and automatically managing DNS entries.
 The application runs as a Docker container and integrates directly with AdGuard Home's REST API.

 **Key Features:**
 - **Service-based monitoring**: Each service manages its own DNS rewrites
-- **Dual monitoring modes**: Ping-based or webhook-based (via Gatus) per service
+- **Dual monitoring modes**: Ping-based or Gatus polling per service
 - **IP deduplication**: Multiple services on the same IP are pinged only once
 - **Per-service failover**: Services can failover to other healthy services based on priority